 Double Declining Balance Formula

-The double declining harmony calculation does not consider the salvage value in the depreciation of each period however, if the book value will fall below the salvage value, the last term might be accommodated so that it ends at the salvage value.
-When double declining balance method does not fully depress an asset by the end of its life, variable receding balance practice might be used instead.
+The double-declining harmony calculation does not consider the salvage value in the depreciation of each period however if the book value will fall below the salvage value, the last term might be accommodated so that it ends at the salvage value.
+When the double-declining balance method does not fully depress an asset by the end of its life, variable receding balance practice might be used instead.